samyiin/IdentifyCountry/README.md

 3. It cannot resolve the case of multiple countries like "Shanghai - New York"
 ### LLM
 We can simply pass the answer to LLMs like Chatgpt, and ask if they know the address.
 Compare to Geopy, this approach have more "common sense"; it wouldn't mistake "Earth" as an actual address.
 On the other hand, Geopy is cheaper (free with 1 request per second), and it works better when then address is just a street name.
+A little update on 2025.05.12: We can use fucntion calling api of OpenAI now to make sure the output country is exacly the same spelling, capitalization and stuff.

 ### Hybrid Approach
 What we did eventually, is we first pass address to Geopy, and for those Geopy cannot identify, we pass it to LLM.
 This is the most economic way.